 Dr David Galindo

-David’s expertise is in the design and and analysis of cryptographic primitives and protocols.
+David’s expertise is in the design and analysis of cryptographic primitives and protocols.
 He is interested in the societal impact of computer-based technologies and how they might influence individuals’ rights to privacy and democracy.

 He was also a Senior Researcher at Scytl, and has numerous published academic works in cryptography and computer security.